 Most courses feature lecture and lab components that require students to complete hands-on lab assignments for completion.
 Labs include electrical schematic drawings and circuit construction, mechanical labs where students work on operating equipment, manipulate refrigerants and obtain vital signs from the machines, pneumatics labs, and a computer lab where students will design duct systems, calculate heat loads and program a building automation simulation with mockup variable air volume duct systems.

-The College uses a Fall and Spring 16-week semester format, with 6-week Winter and Summer Intersessions between the semesters.
+The college uses a Fall and Spring 16-week semester format, with six-week Winter and Summer Intersessions between the semesters.
 Consult session schedules for offerings or on the www.mtsac.edu website.

 How is the Building Automation Systems program structured?